anatolian/archaeological-survey-location-collector/app/src/main/res/README.md

 The english strings are present at values/strings.xml.
 Turkish translations of the strings are present at values-tr/strings.xml.

 To change a string, it would have to be changed in all strings.xml for every language.

-Please see [this](https://github.com/anatolian/archaeological-survey-location-collector/issues/3) and [this](https://github.com/anatolian/archaeological-survey-location-collector/commit/d1706bf44bf62493ac0962476d1024c265510454) to learn more about adding a new language.
+A new language can be added parallel to the Turkish strings.

 ## Layouts